DrPandemic/aigar.io/clients/python/README.md

 ### Resources
 Contains the information about the resources available on the map.
-Collecting those resources with a cell results in an increase of a cell's mass and, possibly, an increase of the player's overall score in the competition.
+Collecting those resources with a cell results in a potential increase of a cell's mass and a player's overall score in the competition.

 There are three available resource types:
 | Resource Type | Cell Mass Gain | Player Score Gain |